tmryan/inQ/README.md

 Now that the fall semester has started, I need to refocus my efforts on school instead of this project.
 Below are some things I would like to get implemented in the future, but all timeframes are purely conjecture.

+I've added a zipped folder with inQ_Test.jar and all the required image files.
+There isn't any UI yet, the movement doesn't feel great, and the FPS is lower than I would like, but feel free to check it out!

 ###ToDo
 ######Timeframe: hopefully I will find some time during school for these
+- Fix movement; especially jumping and jump/move
+- Clean up and document code
 - Finish interactive actor implementation
-- Place fadeable occlusion actor over area with chest inside
 - Highlight chest if player nearby
-- Clean up and document code
+- Implement double jump

 ###Next Steps
 ######Timeframe: possibly during the winter break